lamnguynn/HalfModalViewController/README.md

 * `defaultHeight`: Default height of the container.
 Default value is 350, but can be changed.
 * `dismissibleHeight`: Height at which the view will be dismissed when dragging.
 Default value is 200, but can be changed.
 * `maxmimumContainerHeight`: Maximum height that the container will go to when dragging up.
 Default value is the size of the screen minus thirty-three, but can be changed.

+## Lessons Learned
+* As a follow-up to my DropDownButton, I continued to familiarize myself with Git and creating Cocoapods.